dessibelle/any-hostname/readme.txt

 1. Any Hostname settings

 == Changelog ==

+= 1.0.2 =
+* Minor bugfixes and localization adjustments

 = 1.0.1 =
 * Plugin is now using `plugins_url()` instead of its own filter in order to get the correct path for its javascript.